Collegiate secret societies in North America: History

 The first collegiate secret society recorded in North America is that of the F.H.C.
 Society, established on November 11, 1750, at The College of William & Mary.
 Though the letters stand for a Latin phrase, the society is informally and publicly referred to as the "Flat Hat Club"; its most prominent members included St. George Tucker, Thomas Jefferson, and George Wythe.
 The second-oldest Latin-letter society, the P.D.A.
 Society ("Please Don't Ask"), in 1776 refused entry to John Heath, then a student at the college; rebuffed, he in the same year established the first Greek-letter secret society at the college, the Phi Beta Kappa, modeling it on the two older fraternities (see the Flat Hat Club).
 The Phi Beta Kappa society had a rudimentary initiation and maintained an uncertain level of secrecy.
 Those secrets were exposed in the mid-1830s by students at Harvard University acting under the patronage of John Quincy Adams.
 Since the 1840s, Phi Beta Kappa has operated openly as an academic honor society.

 The spread of Phi Beta Kappa to different colleges and universities likely sparked the creation of such competing societies as Chi Phi (1824), Kappa Alpha Society (1825), and Sigma Phi Society (1827); many continue today as American collegiate social fraternities (and, later, sororities).
-Sigma Phi remains the oldest continuously operating national collegiate secret society; it may have declined the founding members of Skull & Bones a charter before they formed their society.
 A second line of development took place at Yale College, with the creation of Chi Delta Theta (1821) and Skull and Bones (1832): antecedents of what would become known as class societies.

 Skull & Bones aroused competition on campus, bringing forth Scroll and Key (1841), and later Wolf's Head (1883), among students in the senior class.
 But the prestige of the senior societies was able to keep the very influential fraternities Alpha Delta Phi and Psi Upsilon from ever becoming full four-year institutions at Yale.
 They remained junior class societies there.
 There were sophomore and freshman societies at Yale as well.
 A stable system of eight class societies (two competing chains of four class societies each) was in place by the late 1840s.